Stirling-Tools/Stirling-Tools.github.io/docs/Functionality/Recommended-Tools.md

 ## Redact

-**Tool ID:** `redact`

-Permanently remove sensitive information from PDFs.
-Supports manual redaction (draw boxes) and automatic redaction (text/regex patterns).
+Permanently remove sensitive information from a PDF.
+Draw boxes over what you want to hide, or let the tool find and remove text and patterns automatically.

 **Common patterns:**
 - SSN: `\d{3}-\d{2}-\d{4}`
 - Phone: `\(\d{3}\) \d{3}-\d{4}`
 - Email: `[\w\.-]+@[\w\.-]+\.\w+`

-Redaction is permanent  - original content cannot be recovered.
+Redaction is permanent - the original content cannot be recovered.

 **[Redaction Guide →](./Page-Operations/redact.md)**